Commentary on Exodus 5 -- The tense story of Moses and the Pharaoh in Exodus 5:

 In their appeal to the general superintendent, these people had insisted on calling a man the district superintendent would not approve.
 They threatened not to pay the moving expenses or one penny of salary to any person other than the man they wanted.

 It was into that situation that my father was asked to go.
 (Incidentally, he was not the man they wanted.)
 But he prayed through on accepting that appointment.
-Though he didn't have a burning bush experience like Moses, he was convinced that it was the voice of the Lord asking him to change pastorates.
+Though he had not had a burning bush experience like Moses, he was convinced that it was the voice of the Lord asking him to change pastorates.

-So he went, and prayerfuly searched for ways to revitalize that church.
+So he went and began by prayerfully searching for ways to revitalize that church.
 It was not easy.
-There were pressure both from people and from Satan himself.
+There was pressure both from people and from Satan himself.
 His term of service even cost my father some physical well-being.
 But in it all, he remained God's man.

-Some years later, I walked around the property of that church with my dad's successor.
-The congregation had just finished a multistage building program and was growing in every way.
-My heart warmed with "sonly pride" when I heard this pastor say that the church was where it was because my father, even under great pressure, had remained God's man.
+Some years later, I walked around that congregation's property with my dad's successor.
+They had just finished a multistage building program and was growing in every way.
+My heart warmed with "son-ly pride" when I heard this pastor say that the church was where it was because my father, even under great pressure, had remained God's man.

 Perhaps God is leading you into a new spiritual adventure.
 Your obedience to Him may cost you something.
 As Paul and Barnabas reminded the first-century Christians, "We must go through many hardships to enter the kingdom of God" (Acts 14:22, NIV).
 But whatever the pressures, you can rest assured that the Lord will enable you to accomplish His will for your life.